 How to Install Composer on Arch Linux

-Synchronize package databases and upgrade installed packages before installing new software.
-Arch Linux is a rolling release distribution, so regular updates prevent dependency conflicts:
+Synchronize package databases and upgrade installed packages before installing Composer.
+Arch is a rolling release distribution, and a full update avoids partial-upgrade dependency conflicts:

 sudo pacman -Syu